Akhil Gogoi: Campaign against corruption

-For some time, he was also associated with Anna Hazare led anti-graft campaign India against Corruption.
+For some time, he was also associated with Anna Hazare led anti-graft campaign India against Corruption (IAC).
 However, he broke with IAC after some of the members decided to form a political party.
 Explaining his reasons to resign from IAC, Gogoi said that the support IAC had received was only for building up a strong and sustained mass movement against rampant corruption, and not floating an election centred political party.

 Peasant cooperatives

 In 2013, Gogoi and his comrades in KMSS established a number of provisional retail outlets in different parts of Guwahati city to facilitate direct access of rural peasantry with urban markets.
 Claiming it as an alternative to FDI in Retail as well as mafia-run-syndicates, Gogoi and his organisation expressed their plans to open more outlets in the city on a permanent basis.
 These outlets will be run by the peasants themselves and will sell agrarian products on a drastically lower price, removing the middleman in between.
 On the very first day of the opening of the outlets, more than hundred quintals of vegetables were reported to be sold within a few hours.